Skip to main content

 • music

-• “Listening to the Harry Potter original soundtracks while exploring Hogwarts feels so good, bringing back all of the memories from the movie and the novel.”
+• “What really makes me love this game is the soundtrack, the cutscenes, and level design; of course, this is just me being a fanboy of Harry Potter, but really, listening to Harry Potter original soundtracks while exploring Hogwarts feels so good, bringing back all of the memories from the movie and the novel.”

 • “However, the repetitive nature of sound effects and lack of variety in background music can grow tiresome over extended play sessions.”